 One of the better-looking helmets on the market and ticks the box on all the essential features.
 In our opinion the best budget helmet on the market for trail and enduro riders.

 The Speedframe helmet by Fox is a very cool design, developed with input from Fox sponsored riders.
 It is well ventilated, features a MIPS liner, and has a removable, washable liner.
-It has plenty of adjustment to allow you to get the right fit, an adjustable visor which has room to store your goggles if you wish and comes in several very nice colors.
+You can adjust the Speedframe to ensure it fits right, and you can store goggles beneath the visor if you need.
+It also comes in several very nice colors!

 The Speedframe has a very light and sleek looking design and no real complaints from us.
-The Speedframe does without the frills of the fully-featured model, the Speedframe Pro, which has dual-density EPS, an anti-bacterial liner, and a Fidlock snap buckle, which gives it a more attractive price point.
+It does without the frills of the fully-featured model, the Speedframe Pro.
+However, it still has more than you need, and it is not very often you get such a good price for a Fox model!

 Made for the trail rider as well as the enduro rider, this is a do it all kind of helmet that keeps your head safe while shredding the trails.